scottx611x/CSCI-S-40/Lecture/Lectures.md

      - Led to the "Goldilocks Problem":
       - If you had a need for 500 IP addresses, you're forced to use class B, but its very wasteful.
       - Variable Netmasks: Solved this problem, but you can no longer calculate subnets based on IP alone (this leads to CIDR notation)
-      - With the granularinry of variable netmasks the internet was saved!
-And Ip block could be allocated much less wastefully!
+      - With the granularity of variable netmasks the internet was saved!
+And IP block could be allocated much less wastefully!
     - Subnet/IP math (Section 2 43:13)
      - <img width="284" alt="screen shot 2018-07-14 at 9 08 33 am" src="https://user-images.githubusercontent.com/5629547/42724719-860c56ec-8745-11e8-9b90-0f64b687006d.png">
      - **QUIZ Question: "Are these two IP addresses on the same subnet?"**